Professor - History of alcohol (especially wine), history of food, history of the family, 18th-century France, French Revolution

 |Office:||409 Paterson Hall|

-I started my career as a historian of the family with a focus on marriage breakdown and divorce.
-My doctoral dissertation was on divorce during the French Revolution, when divorce was first legalized in France.
-I later expanded my scope to the western world more broadly and researched divorce in New Zealand, the U.K., Sweden, and Norway.
-I still do some work on the history of the family, and I am Editor of the Journal of Family History, the journal of record in the field.
+I started as a historian of the family.
+My doctoral dissertation was on marriage and divorce during the French Revolution, and I later expanded my scope to the western world more broadly.
+I still work on the history of the family, and I am Editor of the Journal of Family History, the journal of record in the field.
+In the late 1990s, I turned to the history of wine (and alcohol more generally), and since then that has been the main focus of my research and publications.

-In addition to writing on the history of alcohol, I write on modern wine.
-I wrote a weekly wine column for the Ottawa Citizen for 15 years and I write the wine features for the print and on-line editions of NUVO Magazine (a luxury lifestyle quarterly) as well as for specialist wine media including The World of Fine Wine (UK) and guildsomm.com (US).
-I am the Canada consultant to The World Atlas of Wine, and I also judge in wine competitions in Canada, the US, Europe, and elsewhere.
+In addition to writing on the history of alcohol, I write on wine for the wine media.
+I wrote a weekly wine column for the Ottawa Citizen for 15 years and I write the wine features for the print and on-line editions of NUVO Magazine (a luxury lifestyle quarterly) as well as for specialist media such The World of Fine Wine (UK) and guildsomm.com (US).
+I am the Canada consultant to The World Atlas of Wine (UK), and I also judge in wine competitions in Canada, the US, Europe, and elsewhere.

 Family Breakdown in Late-Eighteenth-Century France: Divorces in Rouen, 1792-1803 (Oxford: Clarendon Press, 1980)